Translated by Lester Somera

 Written by Anna Namikawa

-Catch an express train from JR Kyoto Station, pass through the Hozu-Kyo Ravine, and you will arrive at the neighboring Kameoka City after 20 minutes.
+Catch an express train from the JR Kyoto Station, pass through the Hozu-Kyo Ravine, and you will arrive at the neighboring Kameoka City after 20 minutes.
 Kameoka is also known as the end of the line for the Torokko train line, which departs from Saga-Arashiyama.

 However, speaking as a native of Kameoka, I think it’s a great shame that many Torokko passengers head back to Arashiyama almost as soon as they arrive in Kameoka.